istarlet/netflix_viewing_habits/README.md

 <h1 align="center"><strong>Streaming Analysis</strong></h1>

 # Introduction
-In this notebook, I'll take a look at my streaming viewing history from Hulu, Netflix, and Prime Video accounts.
-I will analyze this viewing data and see what interesting information I can find.
+In this notebook, I'll take a look at my streaming viewing history data from Hulu, Netflix, and Prime Video accounts.
+I will merge these datasets with an additional dataset that contains more information about the streaming titles like run time, genres, and Imdb score.
+This will enable me to gain more insight into my streaming history.

 ### Changes to the Project Plan
-I turned in my Project Plan when I only had my Netflix dataset.
-Since then, I was able to obtain my Hulu and Prime Video datasets.
+I turned in my Project Plan when I only had my Netflix data.
+Since then, I've able to obtain my Hulu and Prime Video data.

+My original idea was to compare my streaming data to the top streaming titles but I wasn't able to find a dataset that worked with my data.

 ### Project Challenges
+I realized (too late for this project) that Netflix and Prime Video create a new "watch event" every time a stream is paused and played again.
+This means that my data shows individual titles with

 # Datasets Used
 ### Personal Streaming Viewing History